-Five engines - two petrol and three diesel
+Six engines - three petrol and three diesel

-Petrol-wise there’s a fuel-sipping 1.0-litre unit with three cylinders and a 1.4-litre that can shut down half its cylinders when they’re not needed to maximise economy.
+Petrol-wise there’s a fuel-sipping 1.0-litre TSI unit with three cylinders and a 1.5-litre EcoTSI that can shut down half its cylinders when they’re not needed to maximise economy.

 Does the Ateca drive like a SEAT?

 Alongside those sharp creases in the bodywork, an equally sharp drive has become something of a SEAT hallmark.

 We’re happy to report that the Ateca carries on this tradition with a firm but supple ride and steering that reacts quickly to wheel movements.
 In short, it’s great fun for what is essentially a sensible family car.